What is Your Risk For Melanoma?

 Avoiding tanning beds is one of the things you can avoid, even if you have some peer pressure.
 The ultraviolet rays that are used in a tanning bed are seriously dangerous for your skin.
 Even with sunscreen!
 Melanoma is the result of too much ultraviolet light on your skin.

-The damage is permanent, and one you can be aware and protect your self from.
+The damage is permanent, and one you can be aware of and protect yourself from.

 Just Another Warning

-While avoiding any skin cancer, we are focusing on melanoma in this article.
-This form of skin cancer is so serious that I wanted you to understand your risk to melanoma.
 The frequency of your exposure to the UV rays and the part of your body exposed seem to follow a trend.
-With melanoma on your chest, back, and legs seem to be linked to frequent sunburns including those in your younger years.
+When melanoma occurs on your chest, back, and legs, these locations seem to be linked to frequent sunburns including those in your younger years.

 Also, there seems to be a difference in the melanomas on the palms of your hands, the soles of your feet.
 You can develop melanoma under your nails, or internal surface like the vagina or inside your mouth.
 These places receive little or no exposure to the sun’s rays.

-Moles are usually non-cancerous, have some color and are a tumor.
-Babies are not usually born with a mole, however, can begin to appear on children and young adults.
+Moles are usually non-cancerous, have some color, and are a form of tumor.
+Babies are not usually born with a mole.
+However, moles begin to appear on children and young adults.

 If you have many moles, the moles will seldom cause any problems.
 However, someone who has many moles is more likely to develop melanoma.

 Moles that are atypical look a little like normal moles, but also have some characteristics of melanoma.
-These are usually larger and a bit different shape or/and color.
-These kinds of moles can appear on parts of the body that is exposed to the sun, as well as on parts never exposed.
+These are usually larger and have a bit different shape or/and color.
+These kinds of moles can appear on parts of your body that are exposed to the sun, as well as on parts never exposed.

 Fair Skin, Freckling, And Light Hair